 Sony’s unassailable MDR series has been around for decades and has a solid studio pedigree, borne out by decades of daily use in the recording and broadcast sectors worldwide.
 The current incarnation, the MDR-7506, still represents a brilliant combination of comfort, practicality and value.

 Extremely comfortable to wear for extended periods, these are designed to expose what’s wrong with a recording rather than what’s right.
-On a par with other cans costing twice as much, the sound is punchy and clear throughout the spectrum (with a moderate boost in the upper mids), while managing not to be overly-flattering.
+On a par with other cans costing twice as much, we found the sound to be punchy and clear throughout the spectrum (with a moderate boost in the upper mids), while managing not to be overly-flattering.

 All in all the fact that these workhorse cans are available for well under a hundred bucks is not to be sniffed at.
 Thousands of studio engineers, radio producers and location sound recordists can’t be wrong!